 ABN: 90 173 393 969

 JUNIOR CRICKET BY- LAWs

-The purpose of the Handbook / Junior Rules is to provide clarity to coaches, players and parents on the administration process and agreed playing conditions for junior cricket in the T&DCA.
+The purpose of the Handbook / Junior Rules is to provide clarity to coaches, parents on the administration process and agreed playing conditions for junior cricket in the T&DCA.

 1.2 The game of cricket shall be played under the MCC Rules of Cricket with modifications as defined in these by-laws adopted by the T&DCA.